microsoft/WhatTheHack/055-ChaosStudio4AKS/Coach/Solution-02.md

 ```

-Scale your Kubernetes environment (hint it is a statefull deployment)
+Scale your Kubernetes environment (hint it is a stateful deployment)

 ```bash
 kubectl scale statefulset -n contosoappmysql contosopizza --replicas=2